hashicorp/terraform-provider-aws/examples/drs-initialize/README.md

 # DRS Initialize Example

-This is an example of using the Terraform AWS Provider to manually initializing your account to use DRS.
+This is an example of using the Terraform AWS Provider to manually initialize your account to use DRS.
 For more information see the [AWS instructions](https://docs.aws.amazon.com/drs/latest/userguide/getting-started-initializing.html).

 Running the example: